-As restrictions continue to ease, we’re delighted to report that our museums and attractions with safe outdoor spaces are now open again to the public.
-So you can meet friends or family for an outdoor get together while still safely observing government guidelines.
+As restrictions have eased, our museums and attractions with safe outdoor spaces are now open again to the public.
+There are some great places to meet friends or family for an outdoor get together.
 Here’s our quick guide to where to go, with all the details you need.

-Now open, weekends only, 10:00am to 4:00pm.
-We hope to extend opening times to Friday to Monday from mid-May, and to full seven-day opening by late June.
+Open Friday to Monday, 10:00am to 4:00pm.
+We hope to extend opening times to full seven-day opening by late June.

-For those of us who enjoy a cup of tea and a slice of cake on a day out, the good news is that our newly refurbished café at Stoke Bruerne is now open for takeaway.
+For those of us who enjoy a cup of tea and a slice of cake on a day out, our newly refurbished café at Stoke Bruerne is now open.
 Pop in for a drink or a bite to eat after a walk, cycle or spot of fishing along the towpath.

 The spectacular aqueduct, beautiful canalside walks and fascinating Trevor Basin visitor centre are now all fully open.
 Just over an hour's drive from Manchester, Liverpool or Birmingham, it's well worth getting out of town to visit our wonderful UNESCO World Heritage Site.

 Open Wednesday to Sunday, 10:00am to 4:00pm.